 On April 30, 1976, the Park was formally opened and dedicated by a flag raising ceremony, through the assistance of the Girl Scouts, Invocation by Rev. Warren Mueller, and remarks by Mr. Hultine, Park Board President, Mayor Roland H. Eckdahl and Mr. Webster Wiley, Past President of the Illinois Association of Park Districts.
 This ceremony was held on Arbor Day and there were 13 trees planted.

 The Princeton Park District purchased 40 acres connected to Zearing Park on September 11, 2006.
 The land was identified by a group of citizens (Area 56 Committee) who envisioned an eight field soccer complex with a pond, pathways, concession/bathroom building, and parking areas.
 Bonucci Farms made a charitable donation for a portion of the appraised value and over half of the purchase price was reimbursed to the Park District from the Illinois Open Space Land Acquisition and Development Grant program.

 The Park District had applied and received a development grant in 2007 through the same Illinois grant program for the outdoor area.
-The project will include the construction of the soccer fields, pathways, pond, concession/bathrooms, and parking areas.
-Notification of a successful grant application was received in January 2008 and construction began the summer of 2009 with completion in 2010 weather permitting.
+The project included the construction of the soccer fields, pathways, pond, concession/bathrooms, and parking areas.
+Notification of a successful grant application was received in January 2008 and construction began the summer of 2009.